Top Fall Soup Recipes 2022

 Photo courtesy of Ilona’s Passion

 One of the simplest ways to cook fish is by baking it.
 For most fish, you can accomplish this by heating the oven to 450 degrees Fahrenheit, spraying a baking sheet or dish with cooking spray or olive oil, placing the seasoned fish onto the sheet, and putting it in the oven.
-The cook time can vary based on the thickness of your fish.
+The cooking time can vary based on the thickness of your fish.
 According to Better Homes and Gardens’ blog, 4-6 minutes for every ½ inch of thickness is a good rule of thumb.
 If your fish is frozen, be sure to thaw it before baking.
-While the most optimal strategy is moving it from the freezer to the fridge overnight, you can also quickly thaw on a microwave defrost setting.
+While the most optimal strategy is to move it from the freezer to the fridge overnight, you can also quickly thaw on a microwave defrost setting.

-Saute or Pan Frying
+Saute or Pan-Frying

 Photo courtesy of @jijieforsythe via Twenty20